Agana Sailing Itinerary

 Things to do

 Just chilling and exploring the bay with a kayak or SUP is wonderful here, but beware of many boats in high season.
 Getting on the island will open many footpaths between tropical plants, one of them leading to Meneghello’s and their always-open art exhibition, or through private vineyards to the tiny village of St. Clement.
 For those who came to party, head to “Laganini” bar, or into a water taxi and to Marinkovac island for beach bars like “Hula Hula”.
-Hvar town will definitely not dissapoint with its clubs, restaurants and bars, while visiting the fortress above the town during the day fills the mind with images of the past, especially the open dungeon.
-Make sure you DO NOT take your own dinghy between all of these locations.
+Hvar town will definitely not disappoint with its clubs, restaurants and bars, while visiting the fortress above the town during the day fills the mind with images of the past, especially the open dungeon.
+Remember that you will not be able to take your own dinghy between all of these locations.

 Facilities

-Mooring buoys, restaurants, bars and water taxi are to be found in Vinogradišće bay, while a short walk to ACI marina Palmižana will get you access to an ATM and a small shop.
+Mooring buoys, restaurants, bars and water taxis are to be found in Vinogradišće bay, while a short walk to ACI marina Palmižana will get you access to an ATM and a small shop.

 Jelsa town, Hvar